Snippets of French history. Alexandre Dumas.

 Alexandre Dumas 1802 – 1870.
 Author of “The Three Musketeers”, “The Count of Monte Cristo” and many others.

 Few people realize that Alexandre Dumas was a coloured gentleman.
 More precisely, he was of mixed race and, as is usually the case, the darker gene is dominant.
 For the era in which he was born, his fame and success was noteworthy for that reason alone.
 His books have been translated in to almost a hundred languages and are as popular today as they were at the time.

 Alexandre Dumas’ father, Thomas, was born in what is now called Haiti (then St.Domingue) to a French nobleman, the Marquis de la Pailleterie**, and a black slave woman.
-As the child of a slave he was born a slave himself, but the father liked both child and mother.
+As the child of a slave he was born a slave himself, but the father loved both child and mother.
 He recognised his son as his own, regardless of his skin colour, and at the age of fourteen, when the child was considered old enough to leave his mother, he brought him to France where he received an excellent education and entered the military academy.
 No more is known about the mother except that she was called Marie-Cessette Dumas and that she lived and eventually died in the big house, not in slave quarters.

 Thomas was legally freed once he arrived in France and, being exceptionally bright and with the important influence of his father’s entourage, went from strength to strength.
 He was the first coloured man to reach the high rank of general in the French military.
 At some stage in his early manhood he fell out with his father and changed his surname to his mother’s, Dumas.
 In the early 1800s (probably 1801) he married a French inn-keepr’s daughter by the name of Marie-Louise Labouret.
 However, by the time his little son, the famous Alexandre was four years old, he had died of cancer.